 U.S. President Barack Obama acknowledged that Russia had legitimate interests in Ukraine but said that did not give Putin the right to intervene militarily.

 “President Putin seems to have a different set of lawyers making a different set of interpretations,” Obama said on Tuesday.
 “But I don’t think that’s fooling anybody.”

 A senior administration official said Obama spoke to German Chancellor Angela Merkel and discussed a potential resolution to the crisis.
 The Russian-speaking German leader has good relations with the German-speaking Putin, and Berlin is Russia’s biggest economic partner.

 The official said Obama, in his phone call with Putin last Saturday, had discussed what officials called an “off-ramp” to the crisis in which Russia would pull its forces in Crimea back to their bases and allow international monitors to ensure that the rights of ethnic Russians are protected.

 At his first news conference since the crisis began, Putin said on Tuesday that Russia reserved the right to use all options to protect compatriots who were living in “terror” in Ukraine but that force was not needed for now.

-French President Francois Hollande became the latest Western leader to raise the possibility of sanctions if Putin does not step back and accept mediation.
-He set out a tougher public line than Merkel, who has avoided talk of sanctions so far.
+French President Francois Hollande raised the possibility of sanctions if Putin does not step back and accept mediation, taking a tougher public line than Merkel, who has avoided talk of sanctions so far.

-Putin earlier said Western sanctions under consideration against Russia would be counter-productive.
-A senior U.S. official said Washington was ready to impose them in days rather than weeks.
+A senior U.S. official said Washington was ready to impose sanctions in days rather than weeks.